gourav-prateek-sharma/edaf-openairinterface/doc/F1-design.md

   to `127.0.0.3`.
 This IP address is used as the CU destination IP address for F1AP communication.

-Note: all `local_*_if_name` parameters are ignored.

-Note 2: at the DU, you can bind to different interfaces for F1-C and F1-U with the options `MACRLCs.[0].local_n_address` and `MACRLCs.[0].local_n_address_f1u`, respectively.
+Note: at the DU, you can bind to different interfaces for F1-C and F1-U with the options `MACRLCs.[0].local_n_address` and `MACRLCs.[0].local_n_address_f1u`, respectively.
 Note that this is not foreseen for the CU; in the case of the CU, please use separate CU-UP and CU-CP.